Join David Tien on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Truth, love, and the good.
 Here we go.

-Dr. David Tian: Welcome to the DTPHD Podcast.
+Dr. David Tien: Welcome to the DTPHD Podcast.
 Welcome to you guys watching or listening to this.
 It has been a while since I’ve put out a podcast here, and I’ve been busy with a lot of online courses and updates.
 In this special occasion, I thought I would bring out the mics.
 In fact, these are Stefan’s mics that he brought out, and meeting my good friend Stefan Ravalli for the first time in person for the past 3 years, I think.
 We haven’t been able to meet in person yet until now.

 Stefan Ravalli: Three and a half years.

-Dr. David Tian: Yeah, almost 4 years.
+Dr. David Tien: Yeah, almost 4 years.
 And we are in Disney World Orlando Florida, and I’m here for a family reunion.
 And it happened to be that Stefan was also doing some business up here, so serendipity has brought us together for this occasion.
 And we’ve been working on a project that I think all of our audiences would want to hear about, so we want to get this on the podcast for you.
 And Stefan, welcome.
 In case people don’t know about you yet, we’ve done a couple guest podcasts together.
 How about you introduce yourself to our audience, Stefan?

 Stefan Ravalli: Yeah.
 I’m a meditation teacher; that’s my background.
 I’ve recently begun to basically take it into a playing field where I think principles of Eastern spirituality and meditation really get tested.
 That’s the world of hospitality and service that I have a deep background in.
 And I’m basically putting them together.
 I’m fusing them.
 I’m saying it all happens here.
 It doesn’t have to happen in a monastery or a retreat.